MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Problem Formulation

-where $\widetilde{X}$ and $\overline{X}$ denote the observed node and unobserved node features, respectively; $P$ and $F$ denote the historical and future time horizon, respectively.
+where $\widetilde{\mathbf{X}}$ and $\overline{\mathbf{X}}$ denote the observed node and unobserved node features, respectively; $P$ and $F$ denote the historical and future time horizon, respectively.

 It is essential to highlight that for nodes without sensors, both their number and positions will dynamically change based on the specific requirements during the model's application.
 Consequently, the complete graph $\mathcal{G}$ is only available during the application phase, also referred to as the test phase in this paper.
-In addition, considering a dynamic sensing network, the model must be able to accommodate any addition of new sensors $\widetilde{M}$ and failures of existing sensors $\overline{M}$ in real-time, i.e., no need for retraining.
+In addition, considering possible structural changes happens in sensor network, the model must be able to accommodate any addition of new sensors $\widetilde{M}$ and failures of existing sensors $\overline{M}$ in real-time, i.e., no need for model retraining.
 The mathematical representation is as follows: